Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

 ## getExperienceCloudId

-This API retrieves the ECID that was generated when the app was initially launched and is stored in the ECID Service.
+This API retrieves the Adobe Experience Cloud ID (ECID) that was generated when the app was initially launched and is stored in the Adobe Experience Cloud Identity Service.

 This ID is preserved between app upgrades, is saved and restored during the standard application backup process, and is removed at uninstall.